Falls to Hotham Alpine Crossing project

-Draft designs have been developed and community consultation undertaken on the designs.
-A community consultation report is now available at Engage Victoria.
+Draft designs have been developed and community consultation undertaken on the designs in 2022.
+A community consultation report and the raw data from the consultation is now available at Engage Victoria.

 Initial planning work is complete.
 This included an Environmental Values Assessment, mapping out the planning and legislative considerations required, developing a Business Case, research into operating models, and a Visual Landscape Assessment.
 As a result of this work, the final proposed trail, overnight sites and huts could differ from those shown in the original Master Plan to ensure all environmental and landscape aspects have been appropriately considered.

 Subject to on-ground and construction industry conditions, Stage 1 of the project is expected to be completed in 2025.
 Completing the final parts of the crossing will be subject to future government investment.

 Department of Jobs, Skills, Industry and Regions (DJSIR) is the main partner.

 Parks Victoria is working with the Traditional Owners for the area.

 The Strategic Advisory Committee advising the project includes DJSIR, Alpine Shire Council, Falls Creek Resort and Mount Hotham Resort, Tourism North East, Department of Environment, Land, Water and Planning (DELWP), Visit Victoria, Bushwalking Victoria and Victorian National Parks Association.

 $2 million from the Victorian Government Department of Jobs, Skills, Industry and Regions to do the detailed planning and business case.